 Free, high-speed wi-fi is available to all of our guests.
 Ask staff for login details!

-Invite guests to celebrate in our 3 stunning function rooms.
-Perfect for 10 – 200 guests.
+Invite guests to celebrate in our 3 stunning function rooms 10 – 200 guests.

 Kids indoor & outdoor playground + FREE Kids Activity Pack with every Kid’s Meal!

 State of the art gaming facilities & rewards!
-We are dedicated to the responsible service of gaming.
+Open until 3am everyday.

 Get in Touch